sajidhamdard/learnjavascript/notes/Hindi/02-features.md

 ```
 let x = 10; // type will be number
-x = "wecode"; //type will be string
+x = "learnjavascript"; //type will be string
 x = false; //type will be boolean
 ```